tribixbite/awesome/README.md

 *   [erkserkserks/openboard](https://github.com/erkserkserks/openboard) - 100% FOSS keyboard, based on AOSP
 *   [iterate-ch/cyberduck](https://github.com/iterate-ch/cyberduck) - Cyberduck is a libre FTP, SFTP, WebDAV, Amazon S3, Backblaze B2, Microsoft Azure & OneDrive and OpenStack Swift file transfer client for Mac and Windows.
 *   [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Access your entire server infrastructure from your local desktop
-*   [yuliskov/SmartTube](https://github.com/yuliskov/SmartTube) - Advanced player for set-top boxes and tvs running Android OS
+*   [yuliskov/SmartTube](https://github.com/yuliskov/SmartTube) - Browse media content with your own rules on Android TV
 *   [arunajit/minio-android](https://github.com/arunajit/minio-android) - Android port of MinIO Client SDK for Java.
 For uploads to AWS S3 from Android.
 *   [developerxrahul/amazon-s3-android-uploader](https://github.com/developerxrahul/amazon-s3-android-uploader) - A library which helps developer to upload image and video in one line of code just by implementing rc-s3-uploader in your any android project.
 *   [ddsky/spoonacular-api-clients](https://github.com/ddsky/spoonacular-api-clients) -